akeilzar/point_study_pico-8_game_october_18_2025/readme.md

 * Calming is a given
 * Rolling dice and using scores as inputs to other functions?
 Koodie catcher?
 Rubix cube?
 * etc
-* we also have relaive counters and clocks where units are not quantized to seconds but other ratios - even brings treadmill to mind
+* we also have relative counters and clocks where units are not quantized to seconds but other ratios - even brings treadmill to mind
 * subjective experiences of time

 Thinks of past experience with super hexagone.
 What does it feel like to know this relationship to 1000 to 100 000 etc millions...